MartinYu0510/A-basic-Text-based-game/README.md

 If you are having a bad day or want to express your anger, we are always here to welcome you!
-We also hope that you can forgive you enermy after defeating them, to share the value of tolarence
+We also hope that you can forgive you enermy after defeating them, to share the value of tolarence to society, because we believe that life will be better if tolarence is here.
+We hope that players can learn that when life gives you lemon, then just make yourself a lemonade.
+Laugh it off when Life is suck.

 P.S.
 We do not promote using violence to solve any problems.

-GAME Rules
+GAME OUTLINE

 This is a RPG game, player will first enter thier name which create a character then the player will be asked which command will he/she want to input
 1: start a new game, 2:load the game where you last stop, 3:credits, 4:exit